Speed up large IFC models in Power BI

 print(f"Size: {output_frag.stat().st_size / (1024*1024):.2f} MB")

 Click Run all.
-Successful execution prints conversion statistics, a validation summary, and the final file size.
 The generated .frag lands inside ./builtin/.

 The Power BI IFC Viewer template supports .frag files via the same Filepath parameter used for .ifc files.
-No visual configuration changes are required.
+Paste the full path of the generated .frag into the Filepath parameter and click Refresh.
+The viewer renders the model.